 Remember that any credit or debit card payments to vendors should be excluded in what is reported to the IRS since each credit card company (payment settlement entity) reports payments via credit card to vendors on form 1099-K. If credit card payments were to be included in the amounts reported on 1099-MISC or 1099-NEC, it would result in the reporting of the vendor’s income to the IRS twice.
 This may ultimately result in the necessity of filing corrected 1099’s if requested by the vendor.
 Centerbase provides the ability to filter out credit card payments from the 1099 vendor report, eliminating the necessity of manually reviewing all vendor payments.
 This report can be downloaded and used to prepare 1099’s each year.

-Preparing for filing 1099’s is going to take some additional effort in early 2021.
+Preparing for filing 1099’s is going to take some additional effort in early 2021, specifically as it relates to legal settlement accounting.
 With the filing deadline for form 1099-NEC only 31 days into the new year, getting started on vendor review as soon as possible will be essential.

 Now that you are armed with the knowledge of the changes to 1099-MISC and what is to be reported on the new form 1099-NEC, you should be able to accurately conduct 1099 reporting for 2020.